Cohorts

 The classroom portion is virtual, so we require that students have a reliable workspace with internet access.
 Also, we require that students use a MacBook that meets the following specifications:

-- Macbook Air with M1 (2020 or newer)
+- Macbook Air with M1 (2020 or newer) OR Macbook Pro (2019 or newer)

 - 16 GB RAM minimum